-Thoroughly wash the zucchini and trim off the ends.
+Thoroughly wash the 2 large zucchini and trim off the ends.
 Using a spiralizer, create zucchini noodles.
-If you don't have a spiralizer just run a vegetable peeler down the length of the zucchini to create thin ribbons.
+If you don't have a spiralizer, just run a vegetable peeler down the length of the zucchini to make thin ribbons.

-Next, cut the chicken breast into bite-size pieces.
-Chop the shallot and mince the garlic; set aside.
+Next, cut the 1.5 pounds chicken breast into bite-sized pieces.
+Chop the 1 shallot and mince the 4-5 cloves garlic; set aside.

-Combine flour, Italian seasoning, salt, and pepper in a shallow bowl.
+Combine 1/3 cup gluten-free flour, 1 teaspoon Italian seasoning, 1 1/2 teaspoons kosher salt, and 1/2 teaspoon ground black pepper in a shallow bowl.
 Transfer the flour mixture to a large resealable plastic bag.

-Add chicken pieces to the flour, close the bag and shake well to evenly coat.
+Add the chicken pieces to the flour, seal the bag, and shake well to coat evenly.
 Now, heat a large skillet over medium heat.
-Add 1 tablespoon of oil and heat until shimmering.
+Add 1 tablespoon of the 3 tablespoons olive oil and heat until shimmering.

 Add coated chicken and cook for 5-6 minutes, or until nicely golden brown.
-Once done, remove the chicken pieces onto a plate, and cover to keep it warm.
+Once done, remove the chicken pieces onto a plate and cover to keep them warm.

 Add remaining oil to the skillet and heat until hot.
-Add in the shallot and garlic, sauté for 1-2 minutes until garlic is fragrant and shallots begin to soften.
+Add the shallot and garlic, and sauté for 1-2 minutes, until the garlic is fragrant and the shallots begin to soften.

-Pour in the chicken broth, lemon, and lemon zest.
-Cook on low while scraping any browned bits on the bottom of the skillet.
-Stir in the chicken bites, and simmer the sauce for about 3-4minutes.
+Pour in the1 cup chicken broth, 1 large lemon, and lemon zest.
+Cook on low, scraping any browned bits from the bottom of the skillet.
+Stir in the chicken bites, and simmer the sauce for about 3-4 minutes.

-Stir in the parmesan cheese, mix well until sauce is thickened, and nicely coats the chicken bites.
-Immediately add in the zucchini noodles.
+Stir in the ½ cup parmesan cheese, mix well until the sauce is thickened and coats the chicken bites.
+Immediately add the zucchini noodles.

-Cook for about 2 minutes, tossing with a pair of tongs until zoodles are slightly softened.
+Cook for about 2 minutes, tossing with tongs until the zoodles are slightly softened.
 Transfer the zoodles to a serving dish.

-Garnish with chopped parsley and sprinkle with red chili flakes.
+Garnish with chopped one small bunch fresh parsley and sprinkle with r¼ tsp red chili flakes.
 Serve immediately and enjoy!

 Notes